thread-pond/signature-pad/README.md

-## This project is no longer maintained.

-**Even though it isn’t maintained it should most likely be functional.**

----
----
----

 # Signature Pad

 SignaturePad: A jQuery plugin for assisting in the creation of an HTML5 canvas based signature pad.
 Records the drawn signature in JSON for later regeneration.